IceHe/lib/mac/setup-guide.md

     NOTE :
-    Because the valid methods for stable Internet connection may change often, RECOMMEND to search them on the Internet when you need.
+    Because the valid methods for stable Internet connection may change often, RECOMMEND to search them on the Internet when you need

 1.  **Get the proxy configurations** from the proxy service